Ariel Ortega: Europe

 Ortega left Argentina in 1996.
-He played 1 1/2 seasons for Valencia CF before being signed by Sampdoria in 1998 for 23 billion Italian lire (£8 million), replacing Juan Sebastián Verón.
-After the club was relegated to Serie B, Ortega joined Parma AC, rejoining national and former club teammate Hernán Crespo, replacing Verón again who left for Lazio.
+He played 1 1/2 seasons for Valencia before being signed by Sampdoria in 1998 for 23 billion Italian lire (£8 million), replacing Juan Sebastián Verón.
+After the club was relegated to Serie B, Ortega joined Parma, rejoining national and former club teammate Hernán Crespo, replacing Verón again who left for Lazio.
 Parma paid Sampdoria 28 billion lire (£9.4 million).
-However, in the following season he returned to Argentina with River Plate, to compensate unpaid 12 billion lire transfer fees of Crespo.
-(The 10% of the transfer fees to Lazio) Claudio Husaín also joined the club.
+However, in the following season he returned to Argentina with River Plate, to compensate the unpaid 12 billion lire transfer fees of Crespo (the 10% of the transfer fees to Lazio).
+Claudio Husaín also joined the club.
 River Plate acquired 50% registration rights of Ortega for a reported 5.5 million dollars.
-While, in Parma AC annual filing to Italian government, Ortega was sold for 11 billion lire.
+While, in Parma annual filing to Italian government, Ortega was sold for eleven billion lire.

 Fenerbahçe and ban

 In May 2002, Fenerbahçe signed Ortega from River Plate for a fee of US$7,500,000 (US$2,500,000 of which was paid to Parma).
 Fenerbahçe also bought his image rights for a further US$1,500,000.
 Ortega signed a 4-year contract.
 He was one of the key players of the team, scoring 5 goals in 14 matches.

 Fenerbahçe were forced to file a complaint to FIFA in April 2003 as Ortega had failed to return from international duty since 12 February 2003.
 In June 2003 the FIFA Dispute Resolution Committee (DRC) ordered Ortega to pay Fenerbahçe USD 11,000,000 as compensation for breach of an employment contract and suspended him until 30 December 2003.
 Ortega appealed to the Court of Arbitration for Sport in July 2003 but the case was dismissed on 5 November.
 Ortega served a 4-month suspension from that day.
 After the ban he was without a club.